 Some say “fax is dead” – it’s not!
 It’s still seen as an integral part of the communication systems in major healthcare, financial services, government, education and logistics industries.
 Though fax technology is old, it’s still the best way to confirm documents reach their intended destination.
 Although, regulatory compliance continues to be a compelling reason for organizations are dependent on their faxing platform, thus making it an essential piece of business infrastructure.
-Therefore, it is critically important to continuously ensure your fax system is up to date to ensure its patched and meets your current network standards.
+Therefore, it is critically important to continuously upgrade fax server to ensure it’s patched and meets your current network standards.
 Considerations to continue to operate on-premise versus moving to the cloud continue to dominate the conversations we have with our clients – as the business needs continue to change.

-FaxCore, a leading web based Fax Server provider and since 2002, has recently released its latest fax server edition FaxCore eV6 Enterprise.
+FaxCore, a leading web-based Fax Server software and since 2002, has recently released its latest fax server edition FaxCore eV6 Enterprise.
 In this blog, I’ll discuss the reasons why you should consider updating your fax server.

 About Faxcore Server